noaburt/makeccproj/README.md

 ## Usage

-This info is detailed by running
+This info is detailed by running:
 ```
 $ mkcc
 ```